Carol Sloane: Biography

-Born in Providence, Rhode Island, she began singing professionally when she was 14, although for a time in the 1970s she worked as a legal secretary in Raleigh, North Carolina.
+Born Carol Morvan in Providence, Rhode Island to parents Frank and Claudia (Rainville) Morvan, she began singing professionally when she was 14, although for a time in the 1970s she worked as a legal secretary in Raleigh, North Carolina.
 In addition, between September 1967 and May 1968, she occasionally wrote album reviews for Down Beat.
 She lived in Stoneham, Massachusetts.

 One of her early efforts was working with Les and Larry Elgart's orchestra.
 Later she filled in for Annie Ross of Lambert, Hendricks & Ross.
 By 1961, success at the Newport Jazz Festival led to albums for Columbia Records.
 Her career stalled for a time in the 1970s, but resumed by the 1980s.
 In 1983 she found a nickel under her carseat and brought it to a psychic who told her she should sign with Concord Records; then she had some successes touring in Japan.
 In 1986, she married Buck Spurr.
 In April 2016 Sloane was among the inductees into the Rhode Island Music Hall of Fame (RIMHOF).

 She died on January 23, 2023, due to complications from a stroke she had two years prior.

 Sloane: A Jazz Singer, a documentary feature film profiling her career, is currently in production.